Nellie Stewart: Recognition

 "Nellie Stewart bangles" became a popular fashion accessory for young Australian and New Zealand women in the late 19th and early 20th centuries.
 Usually worn on the upper arm, they were an emulation of Nellie Stewart's style.
 In 1886, as a token of thanks for her support of a fund to commemorate the death of General Gordon of Khartoum, Stewart was presented with 25 gold sovereigns.
 She had them made into a simple bangle which she wore on her upper arm for the rest of her life.
-Jewellers, such as Angus and Coote, marketed the bangles.
+Jewellers, such as Angus & Coote, marketed the bangles.

 In 1930, a portrait of Stewart was painted by W. B. McInnes.
 It is in the collection of the National Gallery of Victoria, Melbourne.
 From 1933, the "Nellie Stewart Memorial Cup" was given as a prize in Junior Theatre League drama contests for the best performance of an Australian-written play.
 In 1934, "Nellie Stewart Memorial committee" was formed to benefit Sydney hospital, which was supported by Nellie Stewart in her lifetime, and also raised funds for a monument to Stewart.
 In 1936, a rose garden was established and named the "Nellie Stewart Garden of Memory" at the Botanic Gardens, Sydney.
 A sandstone and bas relief memorial to Stewart was placed there in 1938.

 In 1989, a $1 postage stamp was issued by Australia Post honouring Stewart together with J. C. Williamson.
-In 2001, an exhibition at the Arts Centre, Melbourne, marked the 70th anniversary of Stewart's death.
+In 2001, an exhibition at the Arts Centre, Melbourne, marked the 70th anniversary of Stewart's death and she was inducted onto the Victorian Honour Roll of Women in the same year.